argoproj-archive/argo-site/docs/quickstart/intro_argo_quick_start.md

 Before you start:

-*   Make sure you have an [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with [Minimum resource quota requirements](../d_more_information/faqs.htm#MinResourceType4AWS) for Argo running in AWS.
+*   Make sure you have an [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with [Minimum resource quota requirements](#/docs;doc=%2Fd_more_information%2Ffaqs.md#MinResourceType4AWS) for Argo running in AWS.
 *   [Docker client](https://docs.docker.com/engine/installation/) is installed on your client system.
+Also make sure that you have 2 GB of free storage in the root directory where you’ll install Argo.
 *   [AWS Command-Line Interface (CLI)](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) is installed on your client system.

 ## Install Argo In Your AWS Account from Command Line (Mac and Linux only)